 6. Design, write, and build email content in advance

-Now we’re starting to get into the nitty-gritty of email strategy.
+Now, we're diving into the heart of email strategy.

 Automate Your Email Marketing